 Plastic injection molded parts find extensive applications across diverse industries, including automotive, electronic, medical, packaging, and more.
 This manufacturing process is suitable for creating a variety of parts, including casing, housings, containers, medical equipment, consumer appliances, and many more.

-We offer a wide range of production-grade thermoplastic for prototyping and on-demand manufacturing of plastic parts.
+We provide an extensive selection of production-grade thermoplastics for prototype injection molding and on-demand manufacturing.
+Selecting the right plastic is crucial to achieving functional, reliable prototypes, and our engineers can help you choose the ideal material.
 Below is a non-exhaustive list of commonly used materials for plastic injection molding.

 The pigmentation process makes it possible to produce pieces naturally colored in the mass of certain plastics.
 It is possible to choose the desired RAL or Pantone, with color pigments mixed with the material.
 This is applicable for rigid or flexible parts.